BUY STUFF AND SUPPORT AMP!

 Add to Cal

-Please note the new time and date!
+Please note the new time!

 Vân-Ánh Vanessa Võ devotes her life-long passion and mastery of the dan tranh zither to the creation of distinctive music blended with a cultural essence that can only come from this unique Vietnamese instrument.
 Among her accomplishments are the 2009 Emmy Award-winning soundtrack for the documentary "Bolinao 52," which she co-composed and recorded, and the soundtrack for the Sundance best documentary and 2003 Academy Awards nominee "Daughter from Danang."